maritimeconnectivity/IdentityRegistry/README.md

 The Maritime Connectivity Platform was formerly known as the Maritime Cloud and therefore there might still be references to that in this project.

+A detailed guide on how to setup the Identity Registry that should be used in conjunction with this README can be found in the document [MIR Setup](./setup/guide/MIR_setup.pdf).

 ## Setup Database
 A MySQL/MariaDB is used as datastore, it can be setup running this commands from the console:
 ```sh